facebookarchive/wordpress/readme.txt

 * Like, send, and subscribe buttons fully customizable.
 * Facebook Comments, including automatic SEO support so that search engines can index them.
 * Automatic Open Graph Protocol integration.
+* Recommendations bar, which offers recommendations and social reader functionality.

 **Widgets**